mlc-mlapis/docs/src/documentation/export-import/project-service-export-import.md

 `objectStorageDiskGBytes`: integer (optional)

-It's related only to the [Object Storage](/documentation/services/storage/s3.html#required-disk-capacity) service.
+This is related only to the [Object Storage](/documentation/services/storage/s3.html#required-disk-capacity) service.
 The value represents the required maximum amount of data in GB the Object Storage Service should be capable of holding. **When used with the import functionality, you have to enter a value.** The preset value, when working in the Zerops GUI, is ==`2`== GB.

 #### buildFromGit

 `buildFromGit`: string (optional)

 A public Git URL of a repository should be cloned by Zerops and used for building such a service, including the branch name.
-It allows fully automatic processing of the same steps as a user can manually do in the Zerops GUI (including selecting the `Build immediately after the service creation` checkbox). **There is a strict condition for using it.
+It allows for fully automatic processing of the same steps that can be taken manually by a user in the Zerops GUI (including selecting the `Build immediately after the service creation` checkbox). **There is a strict condition for using this.
 The repository has to be a public one.**

 The format of the URL should be: `https://<domain>@<branchName>`